 Eric Steineger (Senior Poetry Editor) teaches English in Western North Carolina.
 His work has been featured in Asheville Poetry Review, Elimae, and The Los Angeles Review, among other places.
 When he’s not working, he can be found at home doing various projects with his wife, Mackensy.

-Jeff Edwards (Fiction Reader) is a novelist and short story writer.
+Jeff Edwards (Fiction Editor) is a novelist and short story writer.
 He is a recent graduate of the MFA Creative Writing Program at Antioch University, Los Angeles.
 He is 27, and a native Upstate New Yorker that currently resides in Los Angeles.

 Trish Falin (Founding Editor) is a Southern California poet whose work has appeared in the journals Soundings, Penumbra, Welter, Dash, Askew and others.
 A former news reporter and editor, Trish earned her MFA in Creative Writing Poetry at Antioch University in Los Angeles in June 2009.
 Non-fiction work published has included travel books and text books for carpenters.
 She can be found at studio no. 5 in Huntington Beach where she spends time painting.
 Recent works can be found at www.trishfalin.com.